A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Introduction

 \subsection{Extremal points of the Hellinger-Kantorovich energy}

-The second application of our superposition principle is presented in Section \ref{sec:extremalpoints} and it is related the to the theory of Unbalanced Optimal Transport, in particular regarding applications to dynamic inverse problems \cite{bf,schmitzerwirth2019}.
-It is well-known (c.f.
-Section \ref{sec:benamou}) that the energy at \eqref{eq:quadraticbound} can be recast into a convex functional $B_\delta$ over the space $\M((0,1)\times \Om)^{d+2}$ defined by
+In the context of inverse problems, the knowledge of the structure of extremal points of the regularizer allows to numerically reconstruct sparse solutions, i.e., solutions given by the superposition of finitely many extremal points \cite{bcfr2,inprep2}.
+It has been recently proposed \cite{bf} to regularize dynamic inverse problems via an energy related to the one at \eqref{eq:quadraticbound}.
+To be more specific, the energy at \eqref{eq:quadraticbound} can be recast into a convex functional $B_\delta$ over the space $\M:=\M((0,1)\times \Om)^{d+2}$ defined by